bmuellerhstat/pr-practice/README.md

 The best way to relax after a long day is to eat at mcdonalds

-The best meal is the bigmac with fries and a grape soda
+The best meal is a bigmac with fries and a grape soda